Crazylegs Crane: Reruns

 Crazylegs Crane previously aired as part of The All-New Pink Panther Show on This TV on Tuesdays and Thursdays at 8:30 am Eastern Time until September 22, 2011.
-Also, most of the shorts often air as filler material on Boomerang.
+Also, most of the shorts often aired as filler material on Boomerang.
 Some episodes have also appeared on YouTube, Hulu and other online video sites.

 Home video

 A DVD and Blu-ray containing the 16 episodes were released on April 26, 2016 from Kino Lorber.